Robert Rodriguez on Hermits

 The book falls between scholarship and reportage.
 I delve into a lot of names, many familiar in philosophy, religion, or world literature, many perhaps not, ironically, to fields like history or biography.
 Nor have these many figures been approached in terms of solitude in their thought, and placed in this context.
 In many respects, the book’s approach is academic but I am not a scholar; the intended audience is the intelligent but especially the curious reader.
 I tried to be thorough, as we’ve been describing here, following up hermits, eremitism, and solitude themes.
 The book culminates with modern hermits and solitaries, both men and women, all the way up to today.
 I add an appendix on the intriguing role of the dwelling-place in the lives of the historical and modern hermits.

-We saw how, for Heidegger, we let things be what they are through experiencing them in the full compass of their relations to nature, human life, and the ‘holy’ and mysterious.
+For Heidegger, we let things be what they are.
 Chōmei, steeped in the Buddhist conception of the interdependence of everything, would concur.

 As I mentioned, I started with the Hermitary website, back in 2002.
 That project has been ongoing, helping consolidate all I learned and found interesting along the way.
 The site complements the book.
 I run a blog that updates hermits today and another with my reflections on related topics.
 I am building web galleries featuring hermits in art, photos, film, video, and music.
 New insights?
 I enjoy discovering the presence and influence of eremitism, subtle or obvious, in every field of human expression: art, literature, society, psychology, and culture.
 The book is stuffed with everything hermit!